angoldst/Sleep_Diary_Calculator/README.md

 # Sleep_Diary_Calculator
-Generates sleep report from redcap output (hopefully will add in API functionality)
+Generates sleep report from redcap output pulled from API

 Pre Conditions (should only need to do this once):
 - Need to set up a VPN on your computer for when not on Stanford's campus.
 This is a security issue.